We’ve upgraded the train stabling facility at Ararat Station to deliver an extra weekday service to Ararat.

 More train services for Ararat began from Sunday 31 January 2021, giving passengers more options to get where they need to go.

-The upgraded Ararat train stabling facility includes a second stabling track at Ararat Station to house 2 three-carriage VLocity trains overnight, ready for the first 2 services to Ballarat each morning.
+The upgraded Ararat train stabling facility includes a second stabling track at Ararat Station to house 2 three-carriage VLocity trains overnight.

 This means two trains can be in Ararat each weekday morning ready for the first 2 services to Melbourne, enabling the extra weekday service to Ararat as part of a new timetable that started on Sunday 31 January 2021.

 - an extra track parallel to the existing stabling